Can Decentralized Technologies Promote Privacy Protection

 Nevertheless, these centralized solutions pose an issue for data protection as they have proven unreliable.
 Citizens are being confronted with the difficulty of having zero control over their personal information.
 It may seem that the government is exchanging data protection for public health.
 There appears to be an assumption that data protection doesn’t seem essential.
 While the coronavirus is a matter of public health, upholding data protection is a basic human right pre-COVID-19, during, and after the pandemic.

 For example, China allows a color-code classification for its residents that decides if they should be quarantined or admitted into public spaces.
 Situations such as these spell sentences for the future of freedom.
 There is a good chance of a leak or the sale of personal data, as we have noticed with Facebook.
 The data included may incorporate addresses, Social Security Numbers, dates of birth, addresses, etc. This puts users at the risk of a leak, theft, hack, or empowers those in control of the data.

 Protecting Personal Data with the Decentralised Infrastructure

-When it arrives at protecting data, decentralized technology holds a lot of promise for the government.
+When it arrives to protecting data, decentralized technology holds a lot of promise for the government.
 It also assures that solutions are created as well.
 So, governments can preserve data and stop the spread of the virus.
-One of the advantages that decentralized technologies hold over the centralized ones is that data is not kept on a centralized server.
+One of the advantages that decentralized technologies hold over centralized ones is that data is not kept on a centralized server.
 In the decentralized infrastructure, users have their data on their devices or a private cloud encrypted by their private key.
 The user owns the data, and there is no spread or collection of such data on a centralized server.

 Utilizing decentralized solutions will support the government to track citizens and preserve data concurrently.
 Nevertheless, most governments have already negotiated on these factors.
-By shifting towards utilizing blockchain-based solutions, there will be an increment in the trust for protected data and human rights.
+By shifting towards using blockchain-based solutions, there will be an increment in the trust for protected data and human rights.